ebuildy/helm-charts-1/charts/prometheus-logstash-exporter/README.md

 $ helm install --name [RELEASE_NAME] prometheus-community/prometheus-logstash-exporter
 ```

-The command deploys Elasticsearch Exporter on the Kubernetes cluster using the default configuration.
+The command deploys Logstash Exporter on the Kubernetes cluster using the default configuration.

 _See [configuration](#configuration) below._